michami/MBR/README.md

 ### Rests

 Between encounters, you can take a single *short rest*.
-This rest will recover all your **non-HP** tokens except for tokens used on *long running spells*.
+This rest will recover all your **non-HP** tokens except for tokens currently being used on *long running spells*.
 You can choose to take this rest before or after any other actions you may take between encounters, but you may only rest when you aren't under attack.

 For example, if you need to climb a wall after an encounter, and you only have a few **DEX** tokens remaining, you can choose to climb the wall first, then rest to recover all your **DEX**, or take the rest first, so you have more **DEX** for the climb.